the-vampiire/apollo-error-converter/README.md

 ## Full Example

-Here is an example that maps Sequelize Errors.
-It is all done in one "file" here for readability but would likely be separated in a real project.
+Here is an example that maps Sequelize Errors and uses `winston` logger methods.
+It is all done in one file here for readability but would likely be separated in a real project.

+A good idea for organization is to have each data source (db or service) used in your API export their corresponding ErrorMap.
+You can also centralize your ErrorMaps as a team-scoped (or public!) package that you install in your APIs.
+You can then merge these ErrorMaps by passing them as an Array to AEC `options` (see below).

 ```js
 const {